How to Detach Volumes

 doctl auth init

-4. Finally, detach a volume with doctl compute volume-action detach.
-The basic usage looks like this, but you'll want to read the usage docs for more details:
+4. Finally, run doctl compute volume-action detach.
+Basic usage looks like this, but you can read the usage docs for more details:

 doctl compute volume-action detach <volume-id> <droplet-id> [flags]